SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

 ## Unimportant and easy

+    Make sure that capacities in tables are greater than zero Make sure that lifetimes in tables are greater than zero

     Show overrided columns
     Let user download example table for each table Show simple map in addition to satellite map